 - Square-foot method – Multiplies the cost per square feet of a comparable, recently built property by the appraised building’s square footage

 - Unit-in-place method – Estimates construction cost for individual building components; includes labor and materials

-- Quantity-survey method – Estimates raw materials required to totally replace a property, their price, and the cost to install them
+- Quantity-survey method – Estimates raw materials required to totally replace a property, the cost of these materials, and the cost to install them

-Another key factor in the cost approach is depreciation.
+Depreciation is another key factor in the cost approach method.
 In brief, depreciation is anything that lowers a property’s value.
-Specific things that lead to depreciation include outdated designs and features, functionally obsolete systems (like an aging HVAC system), an undesirable location, physical deterioration, and structural issues.
+The most common factors affecting depreciation include outdated designs and features, functionally obsolete systems (like an aging HVAC system), an undesirable location, physical deterioration, and structural issues.

 Build a Solid Portfolio with CXRE

-Regardless of the chosen valuation method, every investor wants to get a solid deal for their money.
+Regardless of the chosen valuation method, every investor wants to get the best bang for their buck.
 If you’re interested in commercial properties—office buildings, medical facilities, industrial warehouses, retail developments, or land—in Houston, DFW, San Antonio, or elsewhere in Texas, contact us today.

 Our team of commercial real estate professionals knows the various markets and submarkets.
-And no matter what level you’re at, we can help.
-We can help you expand your existing investment portfolio.
-Or we can help you purchase your first commercial property.
+No matter your available capital or your experience level, we can help you expand your existing investment portfolio.